yecol/libgrape-lite/examples/gnn_sampler/README.md

 The result can be considered as a level-wise traversal of the sampling path tree.

-## Sampling on dynamic graph (append-only)
+## Sampling on Dynamic Graph (Append-Only)

 **gnn_sampler** supports sampling on dynamic(append-only) graphs.
-We use [Kafka] as the MQ to produce graph updates/queries and to ingest the sampling results.
+We use Kafka as the MQ to produce graph updates/queries and to ingest the sampling results.
-Users can send the update on graphs (in a format of edge triplet) and queries via Kafka to append the graph and to sample on vertices.
+Users can send the updates on graphs (in a format of edge triplet) and queries via Kafka to append the graph and to sample on vertices.

 ### Deploying Kafka

-Users may obtain a [Kafka](https://archive.apache.org/dist/kafka/2.3.0/kafka_2.11-2.3.0.tgz) binary release and deploy it following this.
+Users may obtain a [Kafka](https://archive.apache.org/dist/kafka/2.3.0/kafka_2.11-2.3.0.tgz) binary release and deploy it following these commands:

 ```bash
 # first, start zookeeper